Zephyr-Zen/Cybersecurity-Journey/glossary.md

 ## L
 - **Likelihood:** The chance of a risk occuring.
 One equation is Adversary Capability * Adversary Motivation * Vulnerability Severity.
+- **Lockheed Martin Cyber Kill Chain Framework:** A framework depicting the seven steps of a typical cyberattack.
+Reconnaissance > Weaponisation > Delivery > Exploitation > Installation > Command & Control (C2) > Actions on Objectives.
 ## M
 - **MAC (Media Access Control) Address:** A unique identifier for the physical device, found on the the Network Interface Card (NIC).
 - **Malicious Insider:** Someone within an organisation/with authorised access to a resource that intends to harm that organisation/resource.
+- **Malware:** All types of malicious/harmful software.
+- **MitM (Man-in-the-Middle) attack:** An attack where hackers insert themselves between a client and server, allowing them to listen in on communication or redirect the victim to fake sites.
+- **MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) Matrix:** A table of information created by MITRE based on tatics cyberattackers used, in order to help examine cyberattacks.
 ## N
 - **Nation-state Hacker:** Hackers who seek to provide a strategic advantage to their country through methods such as reconnaissance or information manipulation.
 - **Network Address:** The starting portion of an IP Address that identifies the network i.e *192.168.1*.0 .
 ## O
 - **OSI (Open Systems Interconnection) Model:** A model depicting how all networked devices send, receive and interpret data.
 Physical > Data Link > Network > Transport > Session > Presentation > Application.
+- **OSINT (Open-Source Intelligence):** Intelligence acquired from publicly available sources and websites.
 - **OSPF (Open Shortest Path First):** A protocol to used to determine where to send data at the network layer of the OSI by selecting the path with the least devices to transverse.
 ## P
+- **Phishing:** Sending messages to trick people into performing specific actions.
 - **Physical Security:** Protecting physical devices and other tangible assests from physical threats such as theft or natural disasters.
 ## Q